FudanOCR/FudanOCR/README.md

 ```

 ## R & D team
 This project was developed by students of Fudan University.
-The leader is Jingye Chen, and the other members of this team are Xiaocong Wang, Siyu Miao, Huafeng Shi and Peiyao Zhang.
+The leader is Jingye Chen, and the other members of this team are Xiaocong Wang, Siyu Miao, Huafeng Shi, and Peiyao Zhang.
 The supervisors of this team are Bin Li and Xiangyang Xue.

+:smile: We are very grateful to those who helped us in the project.
+And if you have new ideas or suggestions for this project, welcome to provide pull requests:)